 In the event of demise of the sole/first holder of the Debenture(s), the Company will recognize the Executors or Administrator of the deceased Debenture holder, or the holder of the Succession Certificate or other legal representative as having title to the Debentures only if such executor or administrator obtains and produces probate or letter of Administration or is the holder of the Succession Certificate or other legal representation, as the case may be, from an appropriate Court in India.
-The finance committee of the Company in their absolute discretion may, in any case, dispense with production of Probate or Letter of Administration or Succession Certificate or other legal representation.
+The finance committee of the Company in their absolute discretion may, in any case, dispense with production of Probate or Letter of Administration or Succession Certificate or other legal representation in order to recognize such holder being entitled to the Debentures standing in the name of the deceased Debenture holder on production of other sufficient documentary proofs or indemnity.